VasishPareekshith/LifeLens_DiaryWebApp/README.md

 ## 🖋️ Overview

-LifeLens is a feature-rich diary web application that empowers users to express emotions, analyze entries, and gain insights into their mental well-being.
+LifeLens is a feature-rich diary web application that empowers users to express emotions, analyze entries, and responds based on their mental well-being.
 Built on AWS services, the platform ensures robust security, seamless scalability, and an engaging journaling experience.

 ---